bckohan/enum-properties/doc/source/usage.rst

 .. note::

-    Iterable behavior on flags is added using the :py:class:`~enum_properties.DecomposeMixin`.
+    Iterable instantiation on flags is added using the :py:class:`~enum_properties.DecomposeMixin`.
 To create a flag enumeration
     without the iterable extensions we can simply declare it manually without the mixin: